openfl/lime.openfl.org/_docs/advanced-setup/air.md

 ## Build & Run

-To compile an Adobe AIR application package, run `lime build air`.
+To compile an Adobe AIR application, run `lime build air`.
 Add the `-debug` option to create a build that can connect to a SWF debugger.
 Add the `-release` option to create a release build.

-To compile and launch an Adobe AIR application package with one command, run `lime test air`.
+To compile and launch an Adobe AIR application with one command, run `lime test air`.
 The application will run on your computer using the AIR Debug Launcher (ADL).

 To build an AIR app targeting Android, add the `-android` option.
 This will package an _.apk_ file.